bc-marine-canvas/bc-marine-canvas/content/privacy.md

 ## Information usage

-We use the information we collect to communicate with you, and to provide our services.
+We use the information we collect to communicate with you, provide our services, and deliver promotional communications about our products and services.
 We do not share personal information with outside parties except to the extent necessary to provide our services.